My mom called me last week. Frustrated. Nearly crying.

 No mistakes.
 Instant entry.

-Some newer Android phones even auto-suggest OTP codes when you're in banking apps.
+Some newer Android phones will even automatically suggest OTP codes when you’re inside banking apps.
 But copy-paste still works universally.

 Teaching Others (Like I Did with My Mom)